sascommunities/sas-hackathon-boot-camp-2025/data-maker/Synthetic-Data-Generation.md

 **Step 1: Access SAS Data Maker:**
 •	The URL for the SAS Data Maker environment will be shared with you at the SAS Hackathon Boot Camp
-•	Log in: Once you are added to the environment (24 hours prior to the event), you will receive an email with access instructions.
-•	Sign in using your SAS Profile credentials

 **Step 2: Create New Project:**
 •   Once you sign in, you’ll land on the Projects page.
 This page provides an overview of all your ongoing and completed synthetic data activities, organized into projects.